-*Month of free consultations valid with trial membership or program enrollment.
-Cost of food ($15-$23/day) and shipping not included with offer. $50 food discount to be used in $10 increments for each weekly food purchase of $100 US/$105 CAN.
-Offer valid at participating centers and Jenny Craig Anywhere; not valid at jennycraig.com.
-New members only, program enrollment or trial membership required.
+*Valid for 6-week trial membership.
+Cost of food ($15-23/day US - $17-26/day CAN ) and shipping not included.
+Offer valid at participating centers, Jenny Craig Anywhere and jennycraig.com.
+New members only.
 No cash value.
-Offer ends on 4/1/16.
+Offer ends on 12/23/16.
 Not valid with any other offers or discounts.
 One offer per person.
 Restrictions apply.

 Learn more about BMI